-That night, I decided to “fix” the shampoo.
+That night, I decided to “fix” the herbal shampoo.
 After all, I had used a majority of the castile soap that I had just bought for $4, and I didn’t want it to go to waste.
-I knew the recipe was good, it just needed a little bit of work.
+The basic recipe was good, it just needed a little bit of work.
 I put more castile soap in the shampoo, and added some honey (for shine!).
-I also brought a pan of water to a boil and gathered some herbs out of my “apothecary”.
-I used common mallow, calendula, rosemary, nettle leaf, chamomile, and sage.
+I also brought a pan of water to a boil and gathered some herbs out of my apothecary.
+The herbs I decided to use were common mallow, calendula, rosemary, nettle leaf, chamomile, and sage.
 I put them in the boiling water , covered the pan, and let them simmer for about 20 minutes.

 I took a big mixing bowl and the measuring cup with the vinegar-herb water into the bathroom, hung my head over the side of the tub.
-I placed the large mixing bowl under my hair to catch the rinse so I could use it a few times, then poured the measuring cup over my hair, rubbing it all around and making sure to get my scalp.
+Placing the large mixing bowl under my hair to catch the rinse so I could use it a few times, I poured the measuring cup over my hair, rubbing it all around and making sure to get my scalp.
 I repeated this rinse several times, until I felt like I got all of my hair covered.
-I can’t even explain how much this helped!
+You have no idea how much this helped!
 I don’t think I’ll be using store-bought conditioners any more (and, of course, soon I’ll make my own conditioner – baby steps here!).
 The next day my hair felt bouncy, shiny, and I felt like it even enhanced my curls!
 The film was no longer there, and there was absolutely NO frizz.

-Here is the loose recipe for my homemade shampoo.
+Here is the loose recipe for my homemade herbal shampoo.

 1 cup of canned coconut milk

 ½ – ¾ cup of liquid castile soap